-All members of the Hamilton community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-The College seeks to provide an environment in which students, faculty, staff, and guests can work, study, and enjoy our community without harassment or discrimination.
-Hamilton prohibits harassment and discrimination on the basis of race, gender, sexuality, ethnicity, age, veteran status, or any other characteristics protected by law, in its programs and activities.
-In addition to being antithetical to Hamilton’s community values, harassment and discrimination are prohibited by this Policy, the College’s Sexual Misconduct Policy, and by state and federal laws.
+All members of the Hamilton College community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+Hamilton seeks to provide an environment in which students, faculty, staff and guests can work, study, and enjoy the College community without harassment or discrimination.
+The College prohibits harassment and discrimination on the basis of race, gender, sexuality, ethnicity, age, veteran status, or any other characteristics protected by law, in its programs and activities.
+In addition to being antithetical to Hamilton's community values, harassment and discrimination are prohibited by this Policy, the College’s Sexual Misconduct Policy, and by state and federal laws.
 Therefore, the College commits to providing a prompt and thorough response to actions that adversely impact, or have the potential to adversely impact, the educational or workplace environment of any member of the Hamilton community.

 This Harassment and Discrimination Policy (“Policy”) has been developed to provide recourse for individuals who believe their rights as protected by this Policy have been violated, and serves as a means to determine, after the fact, if specific behaviors constitute violations of this Policy.

-When a community member (i.e., a current student or member of the faculty or staff) decides to make a formal report of an incident of harassment or discrimination involving another community member, Hamilton will use the procedures outlined below to take reasonable, prompt, and appropriate action to respond.
-When a guest or other non-College community member decides to make a formal report, or a community member makes a formal report involving a guest or non-College community member, the process under Guests and Non College Community Members will apply.
+When a community member (i.e., a current student or member of the faculty or staff) decides to make a formal report of an incident of Discriminatory Harassment or Discrimination involving another community member, Hamilton will use the procedures outlined below to take reasonable, prompt, and appropriate action to respond.
+When a guest or other non-College community member decides to make a formal report, or a community member makes a formal report involving a guest or non-College community member, the process under GUESTS AND NON COLLEGE COMMUNITY MEMBERS will apply.
 For purposes of this Policy, a formal report by a former student about an incident involving another community member which occurred while that former student was a current student, will be processed under this Policy in the same manner as a formal report by a current student.

-Hamilton affirms every individual’s right to freedom of expression and fosters the culture of tolerance and civility necessary to fulfill its educational goals.
+Hamilton College affirms every individual's right to freedom of expression, and fosters the culture of tolerance and civility necessary to fulfill its educational goals.
 The academic freedom of an educational institution can create a tension with the prohibition of certain behaviors.

-Hamilton does not consider visual and/or aural demonstrations, depictions, or conduct to be harassment or discrimination when there is a legitimate pedagogical context, such as material having an appropriate connection to course subject matter.
+Hamilton College does not consider visual and/or aural demonstrations, depictions or conduct to be harassment or discrimination when there is a legitimate pedagogical context, such as material having an appropriate connection to course subject matter.

 The following definitions are relevant to the operation of this Policy:

 Sexual harassment and harassment based on gender are prohibited at the College and are covered under the Hamilton College Sexual Misconduct Policy, as are other forms of Sexual Misconduct defined therein (including sexual assault, dating or relationship violence or stalking).
-An individual wishing to report sexual harassment or harassment based on sex, gender, or other Sexual Misconduct as defined in the Sexual Misconduct Policy should contact the College’s Title IX Coordinator Catherine Berryman (email@example.com, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).
+An individual wishing to report sexual harassment or harassment based on sex, gender, or other Sexual Misconduct as defined in the Sexual Misconduct Policy should contact the College’s Director of Community Standards Catherine Berryman (firstname.lastname@example.org, 315-859-4020 or after hours for emergencies through Campus Safety at 315-859-4000).

 Prohibited Conduct Under This Policy